NoahZuo/noahzuo.github.io/source/_posts/2d-blend-types-in-unity.md

 ![Freeform Directional](Freeform Directional.png)

-In general, the final result heavily depends on not only the angel between vectors, but also the magnitude of each vector.
+In general, the final result heavily depends on not only the angle between vectors, but also the magnitude of each vector.
 As a result, this blend type allows multiple existences of motion field in the same direction:

 ![Freeform Directional 2](Freeform Directional2.png)

 ## Freeform Cartesian

 Freeform Cartesian blend type also has neighbor list stuff.
-But Unity does not care about angel with this blend type.
+But Unity does not care about angle with this blend type.
 Instead, only positions are concerned.

 This is much the same as 2D Blend Space in Unreal Engine 4.
 And it is the most frequently-used blend type in our Unity project.